Procedural Direction PIC6 – Medical Assessments

 22. There are two pathways for resolution of permanent impairment disputes in the Workers Compensation Division:

 (a) disputes regarding permanent impairment to be referred to a medical assessor, and

 (b) disputes regarding permanent impairment referred to a member.

 23. A liability dispute in relation to a claim for permanent impairment compensation must be resolved, either by agreement between the parties or determined by a member of the Commission, before the degree of permanent impairment is assessed.

 24. If an agreement is reached between the parties in relation to the worker’s degree of permanent impairment:

-(b) the applicant may discontinue the proceedings before the Commission and the parties may enter into a Complying Agreement under s66A of the 1987 Act, or
+(b) the applicant may discontinue the proceedings before the Commission and the parties may enter into a Complying Agreement under section 66A of the 1987 Act, or

 (c) the member may issue a Certificate of Determination by consent, reflecting that agreement.

 25. A dispute in relation to the degree of permanent impairment may be referred to a member for conciliation, in appropriate circumstances.
 If the matter remains unresolved, a member may determine the dispute in accordance with the evidence.
 Alternatively, the member may refer the matter to a medical assessor for assessment.